 What is Prosocial Behavior

-Prosocial behavior is any voluntary, intentional action that benefits other people regardless of whether it is costly to the actor themselves.
+Prosocial behavior is any voluntary action that benefits other people regardless of whether it is costly to the actor themselves.
 Even something as small as a smile can be considered prosocial behavior because it improves the mood of the person who receives it.

 Prosocial Behavior Examples

-The following are examples of prosocial behaviors in children:
+The following are some examples of prosocial behavior in children:

 - Sharing candies